thecodeassassin/influxdb.com/content/site/chronograf-download.md

 +++
 #  Installing Chronograf

-Installing Chrongraf on either a Debian/Ubuntu or RedHat/CentOS distribution of Linux is easy.
+Installing Chronograf on either a Debian/Ubuntu or RedHat/CentOS distribution of Linux is easy.
 Just choose the correct package for your platform:

 ## Ubuntu & Debian